h9lk/mastercomfig/docs/customization/modules.md

 !!! warning
     Using any other option than **`shading=high`** can cause visual glitches in items and props.
 Mainly, this affects weapon War Paints and Australium weapons, but can also cause maps to render incorrectly.

-!!! warning
-    Using any other option than **`lighting_ex=high`** can cause visual glitches in items and props.
-Mainly, this affects weapon War Paints and Australium weapons, but can also cause maps to render incorrectly.

 - **CPU usage:** low
 - **GPU usage:** high